raphaellith/Typewriters-to-Belie-Format/_posts/2026-07-26-Scrabblese-The-Big-Picture.md

 Of course, the above list of patterns is by no means comprehensive.
 There will indubitably be a lot of noteworthy patterns waiting to be uncovered from this data-rich scatterplot, and countless more that aren’t even captured within.
-If anything, most of these patterns come down ultimately to subjectivity, as the line between common and uncommon words inevitably varies between person to person.
+If anything, most of these patterns will ultimately come down to subjectivity, as the line between common and uncommon words varies inevitably between person to person.
 After all, graphs are nothing but abstractions: abstractions that are fabricated by discarding apparently immaterial details and where readers are invited to judge the remnants.

 And judge the remnants you can!
-Below is a version of the previous graph, except I’ve added a slider which, when enabled, only shows data points corresponding to words of a given length.
+Below is an adaptation of the previous graph, except I’ve added a slider which, when enabled, only shows data points corresponding to words of a given length.
 Have a look around, discover patterns and see where your line between familiarity and obscurity lies in this Big Picture of Scrabblese.